ropensci-archive/ecoengine/inst/Using_ecoengine.md

 ### Searching the engine

-How to search the engine.
 The search is elastic by default.
 One can search for any field in `ee_observations()` across all available resources.
 For example,